Fajã Grande

 Fajã Grande is a rural civil parish in the municipality of Lajes das Flores in the Portuguese archipelago of the Azores.
 The population in 2021 was 220, in an area of 12.97 km2.
-Although it is a relatively small population, it is one of the largest centers in the municipality of Lajes das Flores, about 17 km from the municipal seat, and the westernmost settlement in Europe.
-It contains the localities Cuada, Ponta (da Fajã) and Fajã.
+Although it is a relatively small population, it is one of the largest centers in the municipality of Lajes das Flores, about 17 km from the municipal seat, and the westernmost settlement in Europe; the closest North American settlement is St. John's, Newfoundland and Labrador, being about 2000 km away.
+The North Atlantic archipelago of Bermuda, a British Overseas Territory formerly part of British North America, is 3,089 km to the west and has close ties with the Azores through population migration.

+Toponymy

+Meaning "big fajã", a special term roughly referring to a coastal scree influenced by lava, as the town resides down from a notable cliff-face.